 Start the reference list on a separate page after the acknowledgment.
 The authors are responsible for the accuracy and completeness of their references.
-Each reference should be identified in the text in numerical order and should be identified by superscript Arabic numerals.
+Each reference should be identified in the text in numerical order.
+Each reference number should be enclosed in square brackets, eg or [1,2,3] or [1-3].
 When formatting references, list all authors when there are six or fewer; when there are seven or more, list the first three, followed by “et al.” Any articles that are not in English must be translated.
 The following are sample references:

 Benirschke K, Kaufman P. Pathology of the Human Placenta, 4th ed.
 New York: Springer-Verlag; 2000:273–281.

 We accept only DOC file formats.
 Microsoft Word documents should not be locked or protected.
 Do not submit PDF’s of your text.

 There is no restriction in manuscript length or word count, number of figures and supporting information.
 Still, we encourage you to present and discuss your findings concisely.

 Units of Measurement

 Authors should express all measurements in conventional units, with Système International (SI) units given in parentheses throughout the text.

 Do not use non-standard abbreviations unless they appear at least three times in the text.
 Define abbreviations at first mention in the text and in each table and figure.
 Keep abbreviations to a minimum.